 Advice Lewisham supports with benefits reviews and application, form filling, liaising with the DWP and debt advice.
 Advisors can provide support over the phone on 0800 231 5453 or face to face if needed.
 They are open Monday – Friday between 9:30am – 12:30pm and 1:30pm – 4pm.

 Part of the Trussell Trust Fund, the Foodbank helps people in crisis with short-term support like food and toiletries.
-Each parcel contains a week’s worth of food and can cater for specific diets (Halal, vegetarian, dairy free…).
+Each parcel contains 3 days worth of food and can cater for specific diets (Halal, vegetarian, dairy free…).
 They also offer advice around money, housing and employment support.

 Little Village is like a food bank, except rather than food they provide donated clothes, toys and equipment for babies and children up to the age of 5.
 Their website keeps an up-to-date list of the items they have available and whenever we refer someone to them, they will provide tailored support to ensure that families get the items they need most.

-South East London Community Energy (SELCE) can visit you to give tailored advice about keeping warm, saving money with energy companies and accessing funding for heating and insulation.
+South East London Community Energy (SELCE) can visit Lewisham residents to give tailored advice about keeping warm, saving money with energy companies and accessing funding for heating and insulation.

 The Athena service, run by Refuge, provides confidential, non-judgmental support to those living in the London Borough of Lewisham who are experiencing gender-based violence.
 Our services support women and girls aged 13 and over, and men aged 16 or over – including those who are lesbian, gay, bisexual, or are unsure of their sexuality.